datadotworld/excel-add-in/README.md

 1. Open `https://localhost:3000`, and `https://localhost:3001` in Safari and accept the self-signed certificates
 1. Close Excel if it is open
+1. If the `wef` directory here `~/Library/Containers/com.microsoft.Excel/Data/Documents/wef/` does not exist, then create it
 1. Open a terminal and from the root of this repo, run `cp ./excel-add-in.xml ~/Library/Containers/com.microsoft.Excel/Data/Documents/wef/`
 1. Open a spreadsheet in Excel
 1. Click Insert